-Hi, I'm Moriel, and I speak about stuff
+Hi, I'm Moriel, I create human-centered software and I speak about stuff

 Some of my talks: